import warnings

 The hierarchy gives us mu_sigma, the location of our error; the linear is higher

-# let's add on to our very original plotitng function!
+keeps track of the index of our dataframe when the cycles are new# let's add on to our very original plotitng function!

 def regression_bokeh(df, width, bacterium,samples,param,n_draws):